 So, you want to get started riding a gravel bike, but not sure what to get?
 As you already know, gravel bikes are becoming increasingly popular due to their versatility and the ability to ride them just about anywhere.

 A good gravel bike will be a safe bike to ride both on the road or off-road.
 They typically have adventure-ready features such as disk brakes, a comfortable geometry that adapts easily to rougher terrains with additional clearance for wide tires.

 Gravel bikes are more durable than road bikes and faster than mountain bikes, which makes them the preferred option for cyclists who prefer off-road rides.

 Riding on rough terrains with a normal road bike can be very uncomfortable and even dangerous, and is very likely to damage the bicycle.

 By choosing a gravel bike which is like a combination of a road bike and a cyclocross bike, you will ensure that you are safe and that the bike stays undamaged and performs well both on tarmac and mud.

-Editor’s Note: The article was last updated in February 2021.
-As the demand for bikes skyrocketed in 2020, many bikes on the list are out of stock or unavailable.
+Editor’s Note: The article was last updated in December 2022.
+As the demand for bikes skyrocketed in recent years, many bikes on the list are out of stock or unavailable.
 We’ll keep looking for alternatives and updating this article

 In this review, we will look at gravel bikes for those of you on a tighter budget, or just want to dip your toe in the water.